MichaelBelousov/MichaelBelousov.github.io/src/src/blog/iterators-and-generators-are-better-than-array-prototype.md

 }
 ```

-And to get crazy, we can do some recursion with this technique and implement `Array.prototype.flat`
+And to get crazy, we can do some recursion with this technique and implement `js:LANG>Array.prototype.flat`

 ```js
 flat(depth=1) {